cs1302uga/cs1302-tutorials/refresher/variables.md

 are class types, interface types, and array types.

 An **_object_** is really just a collection of variables that are defined by a class.
-It is not uncommon to descibe Java objects as dynamically constructed instances of a class.
+It is not uncommon to describe Java objects as dynamically constructed instances of a class.
 When an object is constructed, its collection of variables is stored contiguously in some location in memory, which we usually call the object's **_reference_**.
 This is important because, in Java, the possible values of a reference type are references to compatible objects (or `null`).